 The red dashed rectangular area in Figure 5-10 defines the region of allowed positions for the hole center.
-That means that we do not want the hole escape from the design domain.
+That means that the hole escape from the design domain is restricted.

-We can specify steps of Algorithm 3 referring the considered example.
-We use the same FEM with ersatz material (see Section 2.3) model to perform mechanical simulations as we used for the topology optimization.
+One can specify steps of Algorithm 3 referring the considered example.
+It use the same FEM with ersatz material (see Section 2.3) model to perform mechanical simulations as used for the topology optimization.
 It is independent from the shape of the optimized body and do not require re-meshing.
-At the same time, this approach provide us with reliable results as we can see from Section 5.3.
+At the same time, this approach provide us with reliable results as one can see from Section 5.3.